Readability by the Numbers

 When Readability’s new service launched early last year I was excited about it.
 The idea and the service seemed noble and forward thinking.
 However, over the past 17 months, as issues and controversies arose about the service, Readability often responded by trying to justify their actions by pointing the finger at other services.

 As a writer whose sole publishing platform is the Web, I now find myself uncomfortable and saddened by Arc90’s attitude of entitlement over my original content (not the least of which is the new Readlists service and its emphasis on exporting, repurposing, and distributing of someone else’s original content into an eBook).Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.